VinceDeFran/odinCalculator/README.md

 REQUIREMENT

-Calculator SHALL be developed with a javascript file, an HTML file, and a CSS file.

 Calculator SHALL NOT use the built-in javascript eval() function.

-Calculator SHALL NOT use solutions that return a new Function() that evaluates a string.
+Calculator SHALL NOT use solutions that return a new function() that evaluates a string.

 Calculator SHALL have the following math functions: ADD, SUBTRACT, MULTIPLY, DIVIDE.

 Calculator SHALL have an OPERATE function that takes two numbers and then calls one of the math functions to generate a RESULT.

 Calculator operations SHALL consist of a number (NumberOne), an operator, and another number (NumberTwo).
 For example, 3 + 5.

 Calculator SHALL have dedicated variables for NumberOne, Operator, NumberTwo, and RESULT.

-Calculator SHALL have an HTML GUI with buttons for each digit, operator, a decimal point, and an "eguals"(=).
+Calculator SHALL have an HTML GUI with buttons for each digit, each Operator, a decimal point, and an "eguals"(=).

 Calculator SHALL have a DISPLAY window in the HTML GUI that can hold twenty digits and a decimal point.

 Calculator SHALL have an equalsButton Event Listener that activates the OPERATE function.

-Calculator SHALL track the number of operator (math function) buttons that have been pressed since the last result.
+Calculator SHALL track the number of Operator (math function) buttons that have been pressed since the last result.

-Calculator SHALL activate the OPERATE function if a second operator button is pressed.
+Calculator SHALL activate the OPERATE function if a second Operator button is pressed after NumberTwo.

-Calculator SHALL reset the operator tracking to zero before exiting the OPERATE function.
+Calculator SHALL reset the Operator tracking to zero before exiting the OPERATE function.

-Calcultor SHALL have a CLEAR fuction that resets the RESULT to zero.
+Calculator SHALL have a CLEAR function that resets the RESULT to zero.

-The DISPLAY SHALL indicate the RESULT at all times with the decimal places rounded off to fit the window.
+The DISPLAY SHALL indicate the RESULT at all times with the decimal places rounded off to fit the twenty allotted digits.

-The DISPLAY SHALL indicate "ERROR" if the RESULT is to large to fit in the DISPLAY.
+The DISPLAY SHALL indicate "ERROR" if the RESULT is to large to fit in the twenty allotted digits.

 The DISPLAY SHALL indicate "ERROR" if an operator is entered before a new number is entered.

-The DISPLAY SHALL indicate "ERROR" if more than one decimal point is entered for either number one or number two.

-The DISPLAY SHALL indicate "ERROR" if the "equals" button is press before the first number, the operator, and the second number have been entered.
+The DISPLAY SHALL indicate "ERROR" if the "equals" button is pressed before the NumberOne , the Operator, and NumberTwo have been entered.

-Calculator SHALL have a EQUATION sub-display on a second line of the DISPLAY window that indicates the numbers, operator, and "equals" as they are entered.
+Calculator SHALL have an EQUATION sub-display on a second line of the DISPLAY window that indicates the numbers, operator, and "equals" as they are entered.

 The EQUATION sub-display SHALL reset to an empty string when the CLEAR function is called.

 The EQUATION sub-display SHALL reset to an empty string before displaying a new number that is entered after the last OPERATE.

-the RESULT as the first set of digits if a second operator is pressed before the "equals" button.
+The EQUATION sub-display SHALL use the RESULT as the first set of digits if a second operator is pressed after NumberTwo instead of the "equals" button.

 The EQUATION sub-display SHALL be of a smaller font in order to accept up to twenty digits each for the two numbers, and also the operator and the equals symbols.

-The DISPLAY SHALL indicate "DIVIDE BY ZERO ERROR" if more than twenty digits are entered for either number in the OPERATE function.
+The DISPLAY SHALL indicate "ERROR" if more than twenty digits are entered for either number in the OPERATE function.

-The DISPLAY SHALL indicate "ERROR" if the operator is DIVIDE and the second number is zero.
+The DISPLAY SHALL indicate "DIVIDE BY ZERO ERROR" if the operator is DIVIDE and the NumberTwo is zero.

 Calculator SHALL ignore multiple consecutive operator button presses.

 Calculator SHALL ignore multiple consecutive decimal point button presses.

+Calculator SHALL ignore multiple consecutive equals button presses.